Where To See Tulips in the Netherlands

 1. Keukenhof Gardens

-When it comes to spring tulips, Keukenhof Gardens is Holland’s headliner.
+When it comes to spring tulips, Keukenhof Gardens is easily Holland’s headliner.
 This English-style garden is one of the largest in Europe, where 7 million flower bulbs wow visitors with their colors each year.

 2. Lisse

-Find endless flower fields throughout Lisse.
+Find endless flower fields throughout Lisse, just 40 minutes from Amsterdam.

 Take the train to Lisse, then bike or hike through the countryside to admire the striking tulip farms.
-The city of Lisse has also long been associated with the country’s tulip industry, and is home to the Black Tulip Museum (Museum de Zwarte Tulp) which is dedicated to the history of tulip cultivation in the Netherlands.
+The city of Lisse has also long been associated with the country’s tulip industry, and is even home to the Black Tulip Museum (Museum de Zwarte Tulp) which is dedicated to the history of tulip cultivation in the Netherlands.

 3. Amsterdam